Huotes/CommitMaker/README.md

 Chuck Norris knows everything there is to know - Except for the definition of mercy.

 Chuck Norris smells what the Rock is cooking... because the Rock is Chuck Norris' personal chef.

+The Drummer for Def Leppard's only got one arm.
+Chuck Norris needed a back scratcher.